Built-in Prompts

 list_recommendations

-When to use: weekly optimization review, a kickoff "what should we work on this sprint?" conversation, or anyone asking "where are we wasting compute?"
+When to use: a weekly optimization review, a kickoff "what should we work on this sprint?" conversation, or anyone asking "where are we wasting compute?"

 Sample invocation